Read Easy Spanish Books: Top 8 Spanish books for beginners and other resources for learners

 easy spanish books alice in wonderland

-Martita, I Remember You / Martita, te recuerdo
+Martita, I Remember You / Martita, te recuerdo by Sandra Cisneros

 Sandra Cisneros’ story centers on Corina, who rediscovers her past while reading old letters from her youth.
 The letters transport her back to her time in Paris and her friendship with Martita.
 As memories of love, longing, and the trials of youth and being in a foreign land resurface, Corina reconnects with her past.
 The narrative seamlessly transitions between English and Spanish, reflecting Corina’s bicultural heritage.